 How to see planets on your phone?
 You install an app, such as Starview or Star Walk.
 Just simply activate the app and hold your phone or tablet towards the object in the sky.
 As long as you have your location set up in the app settings this will point out the planets in that part of the sky or you can look for info on the app to point you in the right direction to find them.

-I find it helps to know the path that planets take across the sky, from east to west, similar to that of the Moon and Sun.
+Of course, it helps to know the path that planets take across the sky, from east to west, similar to that of the Moon and Sun.
 This is the ecliptic, the plane of the solar system, where our solar system planets are confined because of their orbital geometry.

 Once you get that right you’re half way there.
 Knowing the features of each planet takes you that bit further and staying informed with ‘what’s appearing in the sky tonight news’ will set it off.